 These Textile & Apparel Studies colleges are most popular for a reason.
 Click on their profiles and check out what other areas they are highly ranked in.

 It's difficult to beat Iowa State University if you want to study Textile & Apparel Studies.
+Graduates from the Textile & Apparel Studies major at Iowa State University get 8.0% more than the average college grad in this field.
 Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.

 This school is known for a low crime rate, among the safest schools in the country.
 The average scholarship awarded to freshmen is $6,384 with 78.0% of freshmen getting some type of scholarship.
 Take a virtual tour to explore Iowa State's campus.

 Any student pursuing a degree in Textile & Apparel Studies has to check out Indiana University - Bloomington.
 Students who graduate from this program report average early career wages of $44,500 and mid-career wages of $44,500.
 This school has one of the largest student bodies in Indiana.